EU Statistics on Income and Living Conditions

 EU-SILC was established to provide data on structural indicators of social cohesion (at-risk-of-poverty rate, S80/S20 and gender pay gap) and to provide relevant data for the two 'open methods of coordination' in the field of social inclusion and pensions in Europe.

-The EU-SILC 2020 release extended data coverage to 2018.
+EU-SILC was updated in November 2020.
 Eurostat periodically issues revisions of earlier waves.
-Dates of revisions are indicated below.
+Dates of revisions are indicated below, where applicable.

 - EU-SILC 2017 cross-sectional (April 2019)